Skymind-Education-Group/ai_literacy/README.md

-# Bootcamp July 2020
+# AI Literacy
-This repo contains notebooks and RPA examples used in the workshop sessions of the Bootcamp.
+This repo contains notebooks and RPA examples used in the class sessions of the co-curricular subject: AI Literacy.